Mary W.B. Curtis Trust

 The Trustees will consider requests for a single year of funding.
 Organizations may be funded for up to three consecutive years, but are then asked to take the following year off.
 After a one year break, organizations are welcome to apply to the Trust again.
 Grant awards are typically $5,000 to $10,000.
 The Trustees will occasionally consider a request outside of this range.

-The deadline for submitting a proposal is December 31.
-Proposals must be received by 5 p.m. in order to be reviewed by the Trustees.
-Requests will be considered by the Trustees at the annual meeting the following spring, and notice of Trustees' decisions will be sent in April.
+The Trust’s proposal deadline is February 28.
+Requests will be considered by the Trustees at the annual meeting each spring, and notice of Trustees' decisions will be sent by April 30th.

-Facsimile applications will not be accepted, but applications may be sent electronically to firstname.lastname@example.org.
-Please direct all inquiries and correspondence to Grants Manager, Rita R. Goldberg, 617-557-9766 or email@example.com.
+Please direct all inquiries and correspondence to Grants Manager, Rita R. Goldberg at [email protected].